-Whether you or someone you know suffers from premenstrual pain or fatigue, or you’re trying to increase your mental performance and sense of well-being, dietary supplements — like Rhodiola — may be the missing piece to your wellness puzzle.
+Whether you or someone you know has premenstrual pain or fatigue, or if you’re trying to increase your mental performance and sense of well-being, dietary supplements — like Rhodiola — may be the missing piece to your wellness puzzle.

-Rhodiola is known as an adaptogenic herb.
-Adaptogens are fascinating plants that work with your body to increase your resistance to chemical, biological, and physical stressors in a non-specific way[*].
+Rhodiola is known as a possible plant adaptogen.
+Adaptogens are fascinating plants that work with your body to increase your resistance to chemical, biological, and physical stressors[*].

 When it comes to food as medicine, adaptogens are the perfect example of how what you consume can work synergistically in your body to bring balance.

-The Stress Health Connection
+The Stress-Health Connection

 Adaptogens work in your body to ward off the detrimental effects of stress so that you can become more resilient.
-When you’re physically able to manage stress, your body becomes well adapted and your whole system becomes stronger.
+When you’re physically able to manage stress, your body becomes well-adapted and your whole system becomes stronger.
 You may even live longer[*].

 The “nonspecific” aspect of adaptogens is where their true magic lies.
 Everyone’s body is different, and every stress response looks different as well.